Luke Elliott Sommer

 Luke Elliott Sommer (born June 26, 1986, in Peachland, British Columbia) is a former US Army ranger and bank robber.
-After almost two years under house arrest in Canada, he pleaded guilty on May 27, 2008, to the August 7, 2006, robbery of a branch of the Bank of America in Tacoma, Washington.
+On May 27, 2008, after almost two years under house arrest in Canada, he pleaded guilty to the August 7, 2006 robbery of a branch of the Bank of America in Tacoma, Washington.
 Sommer is currently serving his sentence at Coleman II United States Penitentiary.